Stability of 2D steady Euler flows related to least energy solutions of the Lane-Emden equation: Introduction

 whenever $w_n$ converges to $w$ weakly in $L^s(D)$ as $n\to+\infty$.
 This can be easily verified by applying $L^p$ estimate and Sobolev embedding theorem.

 According to Yudovich's theorem, any weak solution to the vorticity equation moves on some \emph{isovortical surface}, a set of functions with the same distribution function.
 As a consequence, the $L^s$ norm of $\omega(t,\cdot),$ where $ 1\leq s\leq +\infty,$ is independent of $t$.
-These conserved quantities play a very important role in our stability analysis.
+This conservative property plays a very important role in our stability analysis.